Red Lodge Clay Center, Long-Term Resident 2021 – 2022

 Christopher was born and raised in Vancouver, British Columbia, Canada.
 He completed a Master of Fine Arts degree at Utah State University in Logan, Utah, USA, a Bachelor of Fine Arts degree from Nova Scotia College of Art and Design University in Halifax, Nova Scotia, Canada and a three-year diploma in Art, Craft and Design from Kootenay School of the Arts at Selkirk College in Nelson, British Columbia, Canada.

 In addition to teaching and being a working potter, his professional experience has involved a two-year apprenticeship in NYC with internationally celebrated ceramist Betty Woodman and artist-in-residence positions at the Banff Centre for the Arts and Creativity (Canada) and the Center for Ceramics of Berlin (Germany).
 From 2018 to 2021 he served as the Ceramics Program Director at Truro Center for the Arts at Castle Hill in Truro Massachusetts.
-Beginning in September 2021 he will be a Long-Term Artist-In-Residence at Red Lodge Clay Center in Red Lodge Montana.
+Christopher is currently a Long-Term Artist-In-Residence at Red Lodge Clay Center in Red Lodge, Montana.

 I am captivated by the intricate forming processes of atmospheric-fired pottery and locally sourced glazes — how the by-products of combustion create gases and wood ash particles that react with ceramic materials and form an irreplicable glazed surface.
 In the multiplicity of materialization processes and the social practices that arise from them, my work finds meaning.
 Unconstrained by fidelity to a single method of making, I am free to draw on an expanse of techniques in service of work that holds equal visual, tactile, and theoretical resonance.